 - Establish an open dialogue with your child’s doctor.
 During the initial visits, be prepared with questions.
 Your doctor should be more than helpful in responding to your concerns.

 - Write down the doctor’s instructions and responses to your questions.
 You may not remember what transpired during the appointment, so writing down important information is vital.

 - You should probably have another adult with you who can listen as well.
 Two heads are better than one!

 - We all need to remember to ask questions!
 Don’t hesitate to contact the doctor’s office with questions in between appointments.

 - Keep a list of important phone numbers handy.

 2. Keep a Journal

 You may want to start by summarizing your child’s journey thus far.
 When did you first notice symptoms?
 When did you see the doctor?
 How did the diagnosis phase transpire?

 Then begin each new entry with the date.
-Log any symptoms, unusual occurrences, questions, doctor instructions and discussions (during appointment or over the phone).
+Log any symptoms, unusual occurrences, questions, doctor instructions and discussions (during an appointment or over the phone).
 Keep track of medications, procedures and results.
-Log any fevers, illnesses.
+Log any fevers, illnesses, etc.

 Request copies of your child’s lab results and keep them in your journal or on file.
-This will be very helpful for future reference and when seeking second opinions or visiting other specialists.
+This will be very helpful for future reference and when seeking a second opinion or visiting other specialists.